smartflutist661/rfantasy-bingo-stats/src/rfantasy_bingo_stats/bingo_data/bingo_2024/bingo_stats_rough_draft.md

 - **Wind and Truth** by Brandon Sanderson, read 25 times
 - **Jade City** by Fonda Lee, read 20 times
 - **The Atlas Six** by Olivie Blake, read 19 times
-- TIE: **The Blade Itself** by Joe Abercrombie and **Floating Hotel** by Grace Curtis, each read 15 times
+- **Floating Hotel** by Grace Curtis, read 16 times

-**TOTAL**: 1322 books read, with 786 unique titles.
+**TOTAL**: 1322 books read, with 777 unique titles.
 895 books were claimed to qualify for hard mode.
-610 books were used only once for this square.
+596 books were used only once for this square.
 Skipped 31 times.
 Substituted 0 times.

 #### Most Read Authors